cevoaustralia/cevo-shopping-demo/README.md

 <br/>
 <br/>

-Further, as you select different shopping personas, you will see that the recommended products will change.
-This is because the shopping persona is used to simulate the type of user that is visiting the site.
+Further, as you select different shopper personas, you will see that the recommended products will change.
+This is because the shopping persona is used to pick a shopper interacting with the site.

 <br/>
 <br/>